Are you planning to become a Beijing Expat? Maybe you are already in Beijing and are looking for more info on life in China’s capital?

 Once you arrived in Beijing, you will set up your new life and settle in.
 This section helps you with that.
 It provides insights on what to consider when looking for a place to live and info on practical matters such as utilities and mail.
 Here you also find practical guides to transportation in Beijing and how to use subway, buses, taxis.

 This section of the website covers every day activities like shopping, eating and having fun.
 That sounds simple, huh?
 Well, with the right info it is!
 Find out where to go for western groceries, tips for eating out in Chinese restaurants, and more.
-Also read about the people you will encounter here, both Chinese and expats.
+Also read about the people you will encounter here, both Chinese and expats, and challenges you may face.

 Chinese language skills, at least on a basic level, can make everyday life much easier and the experience of living in China much more fun.
 In this section you can read about the challenges of learning Chinese and find some helpful tools.